Epic views abound in these films that span the globe, from the Wild West to the Bolivian jungle. Escape from home with former AJFF favorites and more.

-The 2018 AJFF Jury Selections have been announced.
-See the winners of the Jury Prizes for Best Narrative, Best Documentary, Best Short, Emerging Filmmaker, Building Bridges, and Human Rights.
+The Atlanta Jewish Film Festival is pleased to announce the 2020 AJFF Jury Prize winners in six categories: Best Narrative, Best Documentary, Best Short, Emerging Filmmaker, Building Bridges, and Human Rights.